Meet the team

 Greyface Dartmoor sheep

 Possibly the sweetest natured and cutest native sheep breed.
 The Greyface Dartmoor is relatively small with lots of fleece.
-Attenborough is our future herd sire as we help the work of preserving and maintaining the presence of this breed to safe guard it for the future.
+Attenborough is our future herd sire as we help the work of preserving and maintaining the presence of this breed to safeguard it for the future.
 Our foundation herd is from Litharge who are extremely experienced with the breed.
+Their fleeces are used to make out welly/boot insoles which are ridiculously warm.

 Rosa and Mary